BestTimesToVisit.com Logo

 food

-Don't leave Muscat without trying Shuwa, a traditional Omani dish of slow-cooked lamb or goat marinated in spices.
-You'll often find it at local restaurants, especially during celebrations.
-For a casual bite, grab some Omani bread (khubz rakhal) with honey or cheese from a local bakery.
+Don't leave Muscat without trying Shuwa, a traditional Omani dish of slow-cooked lamb or goat marinated in spices and wrapped in banana leaves.
+You'll often find it at local restaurants, especially during celebrations, but some places offer it daily.
+Ask your hotel for recommendations for authentic Omani cuisine.

 packing

-Pack light, breathable clothing made of natural fabrics like cotton or linen, as Muscat can get very hot and humid, especially from May to September.
-Include a light jacket or shawl for cooler evenings or air-conditioned interiors, and definitely bring sunscreen, a hat, and sunglasses.
+Pack light, breathable clothing made from natural fabrics like cotton or linen, as Muscat can get very hot and humid, especially from May to September.
+Don't forget sunscreen, a wide-brimmed hat, and sunglasses for sun protection.
+A light scarf is also handy for covering up when needed.

 safety

 Muscat is a very safe city with low crime rates, but it's always wise to be aware of your surroundings.
-Keep valuables secure, especially in crowded souks.
-If you're driving, be mindful of local driving habits, which can sometimes be fast-paced.
+Keep your valuables secure, especially in crowded areas like the souks.
+If you're out after dark, stick to well-lit areas and let someone know your general whereabouts.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.